hmcts/ccd-docker/README.md

   * create Blob Store in Azurite `./bin/document-management-store-create-blob-store-container.sh`

 * To enable **elastic search**
+  * NOTE: we recommend at lest 6GB of memory for Docker when enabling elasticsearch
   * `./ccd enable elasticsearch`
   * export ES_ENABLED_DOCKER=true
   * verify Data Store is able to connect to elasticsearch: `curl localhost:4452/health`